 - Speakers & Presentations: Interns are exposed to leaders and experts in policy, communications, non-profit management, and professional development.

-- Group Projects: Interns take educational concepts from theory to practice, applying economic thinking principles in team projects and reflecting on the results.
+- Group Projects (DC-based program only): Interns take educational concepts from theory to practice, applying economic thinking principles in team projects and reflecting on the results.

 You must submit the following items through our online application for admission.
 You should also be prepared to identify what types of jobs you are interested in.